prometheus/client_java/README.md

 Documentation can be found at the [Java Client
 Github Project Page](http://prometheus.github.io/client_java).

+### Disabling `_created` metrics

+By default, counters, histograms, and summaries export an additional series suffixed with `_created` and a value of the unix timestamp for when the metric was created.
+If this information is not helpful, it can be disabled by setting the environment variable `PROMETHEUS_DISABLE_CREATED_SERIES=True`.

 ## Instrumenting

 Four types of metrics are offered: Counter, Gauge, Summary and Histogram.